-Without a doubt the biggest Ponzi scheme of all time as committed by Bernie Madoff.
+Without a doubt, the biggest Ponzi scheme of all time was committed by Bernie Madoff.
 He collected money to make trades for people, but he never made any trades.

 I have seen several attempts through the years to brand network marketing in general as a pyramid scheme.
 Amway was investigated for years and never found to be a pyramid scheme.

 The main point being products have to be sold to be a legitimate MLM company.
 Earning money strictly on recruiting is a no-no in the eyes of the United States FTC.
 Herbalife recently was sued and ultimately paid a $200 Million Dollar fine, but the FTC messed that up.

 Charles Scoville is the founder of Traffic Monsoon.
 From what I can find he has a questionable background.

 He has started pat to click programs in the past and has been accused of not paying his members.
 Two of those programs were InfinityBux and Adhitprofits.

 Traffic Monsoon is a PTC program.
 A pay to click program is a form of marketing where you earn credits for viewing and clicking on ads.
 You can then use these credits to promote your own website or program.

 Traffic Monsoon sells ad packs where ads are displayed.
 Members view the ad for 30 seconds and then a new ad appears.